AMDmi3/opening_hours.js/README.md

             7: debug
             ```

-        *   'locale' (type: string, default: 'en'): Defines the locale for errors and warnings and changes the default language for oh.prettifyValue().
-To use this option, [moment.js][moment-lib] has to be loaded.
+        *   'locale' (type: string, default: i18n.lng() || 'en'): Defines the locale for errors and warnings and changes the default language for oh.prettifyValue().

-            To get the current default locale, use: `moment.locale()`

 *   `var warnings = oh.getWarnings();`